urschrei/WIREs/README.md

 - nltk == 3.4
 - sklearn == 0.20.2
 - xlrd == 1.2.0
+- squarify == 0.4.2

 # Analysis

 When you've installed the packages, run `jupyter lab` or `jupyter notebook`.
 The primary analysis is contained in [WIREs.ipynb](WIREs.ipynb).
-A plaintext version of the dataset, derived from an ISI Web of Science search, can be found at [CCA_processed.csv](CCA_processed.csv)
+A plaintext version of the dataset, derived from an ISI Web of Science search, can be found at [combined.csv](combined.csv)

 # DOI